The following information and guidelines have been prepared for

 so the new folks can get familiar with procedures and equipment

-The W7ASC Ham shack is set up with a Kenwood 570G for almost
+The W7ASC Ham shack is set up with a variety of Kenwood and

 - If you are restricted by CC&R's and would like to do more